 Why do we need your personal data?

-The main purpose for which we use your information is to provide you with your handicapping and web services via the player portal platform.
+The main purpose for which we use your information is to provide you with your handicapping and web services via the player portal platform and associated Mobile App.

 We use your information:

 - to provide you with information that you request from us or which may be of interest to you;

 - to notify you about changes to our services;

 - to develop and improve our services, website and platforms.

 - enable your use of the services available on the website;

 - send you email notifications which you have specifically requested;

 - send to you our newsletter and other marketing communications relating to our business or the businesses of carefully-selected third parties which we think may be of interest to you by email or similar technology (you can inform us at any time if you no longer require marketing communications);

 - deal with enquiries and complaints made by or about you relating to the platform.